St. Michael's Church, Hamburg: History

+St. Michael's history began around 1600 with a cemetery chapel near the site of the present Kleiner Michel, outside Hamburg's walls.
+It soon became too small, and in good weather people in the churchyard listened to sermons through the open windows.

 The present church building is the third one at this site.
 The first one was built from 1647 to 1669.
-It became the church of the new town (Neustadt), which was created in 1625 inside the new city walls, and which grew steadily since.
-In 1687, the Michel became the fifth chapter church (Hauptkirche), as the new town (Neustadt) became a parish.
+It was consecrated in 1661, before it had a tower.
+Christoph Corbinus directed the work at first; Peter Marquard took over after his death.
+It became the church of the new town (Neustadt), which was created in 1625 inside the new city walls and grew steadily thereafter.
+In 1685, the Michel became the fifth main church (Hauptkirche), as the new town (Neustadt) became a parish.
 That church was destroyed on March 10, 1750, by a lightning strike.
-The original church has been replicated and built in 9 different cities around the world.
+The fire went unnoticed for about two hours, and rebuilding plans began the following day.

-In 1751 the foundation stone for the second church was laid.
-In 1762 the new construction following the design of Johann Leonhard Prey and Ernst Georg Sonnin was inaugurated with an oratorio by Georg Philipp Telemann, who had been the city's musical director since 1721, including the five major Protestant Lutheran city churches.
+In 1751, the foundation stone for the second church was laid.
+Construction was interrupted for three years from 1753 amid disputes over the roof.
+In 1762, the new building, designed by Johann Leonhard Prey and Ernst Georg Sonnin, was inaugurated with an oratorio by Georg Philipp Telemann, who had served as the city's musical director since 1721, overseeing music at its five major Protestant Lutheran churches.
+Prey had died in 1757, leaving Sonnin in sole charge of the project.
+The consecration took place on October 19, while the tower remained unfinished.
+After the church board complained about the missing tower in 1776, Sonnin was appointed to complete it.
 It was not until 1786 that this new building was completed with the construction of the tower.
-This is the church as we know it today.
+This design largely established the church's present form.

 In 1802, the astronomer Johann Benzenberg attempted to confirm Earth's rotation by dropping metal balls inside the church tower and measuring their eastward deviation from the vertical.
+The 76.3 m drops produced an average eastward displacement of 8.7 mm.
+The experiment preceded Foucault's pendulum demonstration by about fifty years.

+During the French occupation of Hamburg from 1806 to 1814, St. Michael's was not converted into a military stable like other main churches.
+Twelve parishioners provided space for the 500 horses assigned to it.

-The composer and pianist Johannes Brahms was baptized on May 26, 1833 in this church and confirmed at the age of fifteen by Pastor von Ahlsen, who had married Brahms's parents.
+The composer and pianist Johannes Brahms was baptized on May 26, 1833, in this church and confirmed at the age of fifteen by Pastor von Ahlsen, who had married Brahms's parents.
+He had been born earlier that month in Hamburg's Gängeviertel.